Dharma Yoga Life of a Yogi Teacher Training Immersion Program

 All students who attend the contact portion of our teacher training immersion programs receive a completion letter noting that they have completed this aspect of the TT which is not the diploma or actual 200, 500 or 800-hour certificate.
 In order to receive your diploma and become a certified Dharma Yoga Registered Teacher and register with Yoga Alliance, as desired, you must complete all internship requirements (discussed in detail during your DY LOAY TT).

 Once all requirements have been successfully fulfilled and all assignments are reviewed, a Dharma Yoga Teacher’s Certificate will be awarded.
-Usually two graduation ceremonies are scheduled per year which all eligible trainees are invited to attend.
+Usually one graduation ceremony is scheduled per year which all eligible trainees are invited to attend.
 Trainees are given at least three to four months following the contact hour portion of their training to complete their DY LOAY TT Internship.
 Our graduation ceremonies are held at the Dharma New York Center.
 Guests, family and friends are welcome.
 For those unable to attend a graduation ceremony in Manhattan, your certificate will be mailed to you.

 Do I need to be in good health to participate in a DY LOAY TT?